dazephster/ASP.NET-Core-Employee-Demo-API/README.md

   - Try using the same ETag again -> Should result in "Precondition Failed"
   - In a prod/real environment, this would mean the resourse ur trying to update has already been changed.

+4. For CBAC testing on Delete Endpoint:
+   - Rules for deletion are user must have "HR Manager" role (default), and must be in same department and country as user to be deleted
+   - User has department = "IT" and country = "USA"
+   - Deleting Employee "Delete Test" will work with rules
+   - Other employees and invalid ids will return errors

 For laters:
 - Replace dummy login with ASP.NET Core Identity